 Our Mission: Our mission

-is to acquire, organize, maintain and make available books and other
+is to acquire, organize, maintain and

-for all citizens of our community.
+education, and recreation for all citizens of our community.

 Empowering People Through Knowledge

 Serving the community for more than one hundred years, the Ligonier

 books, the collection has grown to over 31,000 different items with

 thousands of Evergreen Indiana patrons being served.
-Although book borrowing
+Although book

-patrons.
+available to patrons.
 Among these are DVDs, CDs, interlibrary loans,

 painting and print loans, and computer access.
 In 1975, a new

 addition was added to the library which houses the adult fiction